 ABOUT THE AUTHOR

-Writing as F. Della Notte, Francine Paino has had a varied career.
+Writing as F. Della Notte, or Leonora, Francine Paino has had a varied career.
 A graduate of the Mandl School College of Allied Health, Ms. Paino worked as a medical assistant until she retired to raise her children.
 While a stay-at-home mom, she completed a B.S. from Roger Williams University and earned an M.A. in American History from AMU.

 She was always a supporter of ballet and became involved with several notable dance schools and companies and was the business administrator for renowned Artistic Directors Ali Pourfarrokh, the late Kaleria Fedicheva, and Konstantin Uralsky.